jacobemanuel/embodiment-lab/docs/AI-Study-Buddy-Workflow-Guide.md

 - Avatar time on each slide can be logged to `avatar_time_tracking`.

 AI Playground:
-- Optional panel that calls `generate-image` to produce an image using the Lovable AI gateway.
+- Optional panel that calls `generate-image` to produce an image using the OpenAI image endpoint.

 Mobile behavior:
 - The chat panel is placed at the bottom for Text Mode.